stuartpb/loquate/README.md

 ### Extending the DOM offends my delicate sensibilities.

 Loquate only adds `location.query` if it's definitely not going to block access to anything.
-If you can't tolerate its existance, you can delete it right after including the script:
+If you can't tolerate its existence, you can delete it right after including the script:

 ```html